-The Oversight Boards of Edison and its subsidiaries receive information flows on a regular basis (every six months from the individuals responsible for the Model's implementation ("Unit Officers").
+The Oversight Boards of Edison and its subsidiaries receive information flows on a regular basis (every six months) from the individuals responsible for the Model's implementation ("Unit Officers").

-The 231 Models of Edison and the subsidiaries are continuously updated in light of specific risk assessment activities in relation to the new types of crime introduced over time into the group of presumed crimes for 231/2001, as well as in light of organisational changes within the Group.
-An update of Edison's 231 Model, approved by the Board of Directors at a meeting held on December 7, 2019, was carried out in 2019, to adapt to the new crime 231 of "trafficking in illicit influences", through the integration of certain rules of conduct contained in the Code of Ethics and in the most impacted decision protocols.
-In this circumstance the anti-corruption guidelines adopted by the Company have also been integrated.
-Edison's 231 Model will be updated again in 2020 to take into account two of the most recently introduced crimes in the 231 area (tax crimes and cybersecurity).
-An update of the 231 models and the anti-corruption guidelines of the subsidiaries, based on the work carried out by Edison, is in progress.
+The 231 Models of Edison and the subsidiaries are continuously updated in light of specific risk assessment activities in relation to the new types of crime introduced over time into the group of presumed crimes for 231/2001 purposes, as well as in light of organisational changes within the Group.
+In 2020, Edison's 231 Model was updated, approved by the Board of Directors on December 7, 2020, for the purpose, in particular, of the adjustment following the introduction of tax offences and a few additional offences against the Public Administration into the group of predicate offences for 231 purposes, through the integration of some rules of conduct in the Code of Ethics and in the most impacted decision protocols.
+In this circumstance, the existing protocols were also integrated with the reference to controls already present in Edison's Tax Control Framework and a specific new protocol dedicated to the processing, filing and signing of tax returns was established.
+Edison's 231 Model will be further updated during 2021 to take account of the legislative developments regarding the "scope of cybernetic national security".
+An update of the 231 Models of the subsidiaries, based on the work carried out by Edison, is in progress.

-In addition, training programs about the 231 Model, the Code of Ethics and the Anticorruption Guidelines, launched in 2014 continued in 2019 with the offering of multimedia on-line courses to all employees and help them achieve sufficiently detailed knowledge of those documents.
+In addition, training programmes on the 231 Model, the Code of Ethics and the Anti-corruption Guidelines, launched in 2014 continued in 2020 with the addition of some multimedia on-line courses of a module on the "trafficking of illicit influences", to help achieve sufficiently detailed knowledge of those documents.